How to Choose a Backpacking Stove

 MSR WhisperLite Multi-fuel Backpacking Stove

-The advantage of a liquid fuel stove: gasoline, oil or diesel can be found easily and everywhere in the world.
+The advantage of a liquid fuel stove: gasoline, oil, or diesel can be found easily and everywhere in the world.
 The principle of this type of stove is simple: by operating a pump, the liquid fuel is pressurized, then passes over the burner, under the effect of heat, which transforms the liquid into a gaseous state.

 There are two types of liquid fuel stoves:

 The gas or multi-fuel stove can be used at any temperature.
 It performs very well even in cold weather.
-It is the stove for expeditions in the polar regions and in the high mountains.
-It is ideal for long-distance travel.
+It is the stove for expeditions in the polar regions and the high mountains.
+This type is ideal for long-distance travel.
+However, the use of a gasoline stove is more complex than that of other systems.
+It requires attention: before it can be used at full power, it must be preheated.
+It requires regular cleaning and minor maintenance.

 C gasoline is the cleanest liquid fuel on the market: it contains no residue.
 It is the ideal fuel for extreme cold weather and high altitude expeditions.
 If possible, choose this fuel!